schwarzkopfb/enumerated/README.md

 ## What's Enumerated?

 A simple, lightweight, easy-to-use and high performance implementation of Enum type for JavaScript.
-Enumerated uses lookup tables and bit operators internally, so blazingly fast and also provides a friendly interface to reduce the time you spend on exploring and integrating the module.
+Enumerated uses lookup tables and bit operators internally, so is blazingly fast and also provides a friendly interface to reduce the time you spend on exploring and integrating the module.
-It's really lightweight - ~350 sloc - but contains all the usual features you need.
+It's really lightweight - ~450 sloc - but contains all the usual features you need.

 ## Note